Kitchie Nadal (album)

-Kitchie Nadal is the self-titled debut studio album by Filipino singer-songwriter Kitchie Nadal, released in the Philippines in January 1, 2004 by Warner Music and 12Stone Records.
-The album's second single, "Huwag na Huwag Mong Sasabihin", became the most-played OPM single in 2004 and later earned her numerous awards.
+Kitchie Nadal is the self-titled debut studio album by Filipino singer-songwriter Kitchie Nadal, released in the Philippines on January 1, 2004 by Warner Music and 12Stone Records.
+The album's second single, "Huwag na Huwag Mong Sasabihin", became one of the most-played OPM singles in 2004 and later earned her numerous awards.
 It was also used as theme song to ABS-CBN's Philippine broadcast of popular Korean TV series Lovers in Paris.
 The album was peaked at number one in the Philippine Top 10 Albums chart.

 Background and writing

 After leaving her band MOJOFLY in 2003 after doing two albums with the group, Nadal pursued a solo recording career under Be.Live Artist Management.
 When asked if she still hangs out with her ex-bandmates—who, according to speculations, were quite disappointed with her abrupt decision—she admitted she still communicates with Ricci Gurango yet not on a regular basis.
 On the reason why she left Mojofly, she only answered "Mojofly kasi was more of a Ricci band.
 I only sing songs."

 In late 2003, she signed a contract with Warner Music Philippines and became associated with other best-selling talents of the label including Nina, Christian Bautista and Paolo Santos.
 On writing songs in the album, Nadal admitted on being out-spoken.
 One best example is the song "Bulong".
 The album's direction and sound reflects to her spiritual life, saying "Gumagawa ako ng mga songs na parang mga panaginip, parang ini-interpret ko kung paano ako managinip, hindi masyadong malinaw pero, may visual.
 [I make songs that are like dreams, it's like I interpret what I dream of, it's not that clear but it's visual.]
 The carrier single, Run, started playing on the radio in mid-2003.